History of the New York Mets: Team Championships and Accolades

-No Mets pitcher had ever thrown a no-hitter until June 1, 2012 when Johan Santana no-hit the Cardinals.
-The franchise's hurlers had gone more than 7,800 games without pitching one — longer than any other Major League franchise.
+On June 1, 2012, Mets ace Johan Santana would finally end the Mets "no-hitter curse" in a game against the St. Louis Cardinals at Citi Field.
+The franchise's hurlers had gone more than 7,800 games without pitching one—longer than any other Major League franchise.
 On several occasions, potential no-hitters by Mets pitchers have been broken up in the late innings.
-Tom Seaver twice pitched 8 1/3 innings without allowing a hit for the Mets — in one of those games, against Chicago in 1969, Seaver only needed two more outs for a perfect game before Jimmy Qualls singled – while in recent years Tom Glavine, Pedro Martínez, John Maine, Mike Pelfrey, R. A. Dickey, Matt Harvey, Jacob DeGrom, Steven Matz and Noah Syndergaard all lost their no-hit bids in the 7th or 8th inning.
-After the Mets got their first no-hitter, which at the time left the only the San Diego Padres without a no-hitter (it wasn't until 2021 that they would get their first such game).
+Tom Seaver twice pitched 8 1/3 innings without allowing a hit for the Mets.
+In one of those games, against the Chicago Cubs in 1969, Seaver only needed two more outs for a perfect game before Jimmy Qualls singled to end the perfect game and no-hitter.

+Over the years multiple Mets pitchers, including Tom Glavine, Pedro Martínez, John Maine, Mike Pelfrey, R. A. Dickey, Matt Harvey, Jacob DeGrom, Steven Matz and Noah Syndergaard all lost their no-hit bids in the 7th or 8th inning.
+In addition, Mets pitchers, such as Seaver, Nolan Ryan, Mike Scott, David Cone, Dwight Gooden Hideo Nomo and Philip Humber would all throw no-hitters with other teams either before joining, or after leaving the Mets.